tmsvn/jauu-net/content/posts/2024-01-13-nvim/index.md

 standardized formatting.
 In a generalized way.
 In order for this to be processed by Vim or Neovim, a plugin is necessary.
 The standard Plugin is [editorconfig-vim](https://github.com/editorconfig/editorconfig-vim).
-For example, the following elements for example are supported: `indent_style`, `indent_size`, `tab_width`, `end_of_line`, `charset`, `insert_final_newline`.
+For example, the following elements are supported: `indent_style`, `indent_size`, `tab_width`, `end_of_line`, `charset`, `insert_final_newline`.

 ### Leap